S-YOU/doTA/README.md

 - compile-all
   - use angular $compile with elem.contents() - not much performance gain from dota with this option.

-- inline
-  - get template string from innerHTML instead of from template
-  - this will ignore if template is once compiled

 - encode
   - use when attributes have `<,>,&` characters, or may get into infinite loop or will throw errors.